What You’ll Learn 🎥

 3rd party camera support

-If your application requires video you are not limited to using our own DS-CAM cameras.
+If your application requires video, you are not limited to using Dewesoft's DS-CAM cameras.

 DS-CAM-88c, DS-CAM-120c

-The DS-CAM-88c/DS-CAM-120c are high-speed Gigabit-Ethernet cameras with the following key data:
+The DS-CAM-88c and DS-CAM-120c are high-speed Gigabit Ethernet cameras with the following key specifications:

 DS-CAM-120c: 120 fps @ VGA (640x480)